Black-Eyed Susan Drink

 4.97 from 55 votes

-A drink for the Preakness Stakes, the Black-Eyed Susan Cocktail is so named for the Maryland-shaped blanket of yellow flowers that is draped around the winner’s neck.
-Vodka and elderflower liqueur join pineapple, orange and lime juices for a sunny drink worthy of race-watching.
+A drink for the Preakness Stakes, the Black-Eyed Susan drink is so named for the Maryland-shaped blanket of yellow flowers that is draped around the winner’s neck.
+Vodka and elderflower liqueur join pineapple, orange and lime juices for a sunny cocktail worthy of race-watching.

-The Baltimore Sun explains the storied history of the Black-Eyed Susan, a recipe that seems to change slightly year after year.
+The Baltimore Sun explains the storied history of the Black-Eyed Susan, a recipe that changes slightly every year for the mid-may horse race, with many variations including peach schnapps, rum, bourbon and orange liqueur.

 Ingredients